B1-Mordred/EZgrow/README.md

      - Click a network in the table to populate the SSID.
      - Enter your Wi-Fi password.
      - Save.
-   - The device will **reboot** and attempt to connect to the selected Wi-Fi network.
+   - The device will **reboot** and attempt to connect to the selected Wi-Fi network in STA mode.

 ---